shibukawa/extable/packages/docs/demos/formatting.md

 </ClientOnly>

 ::: info Demo UI Note
-This demo includes **Search**, **Undo**, and **Redo** buttons above the table.
-In a real application, these operations are typically triggered via keyboard shortcuts (Ctrl/Cmd+F for Search, Ctrl/Cmd+Z for Undo, Ctrl/Cmd+Shift+Z for Redo).
+This demo includes **Undo** and **Redo** buttons above the table.
+In a real application, these operations are typically triggered via keyboard shortcuts (Ctrl/Cmd+Z for Undo, Ctrl/Cmd+Shift+Z for Redo).
 The buttons are provided here as an alternative way to interact with the demo without keyboard shortcuts.
 :::

 ## What You're Seeing